irods-contrib/irods-cloud-browser/irods-cloud-frontend/README.md

 ### backend-sync
     $gulp backend-sync
 Syncs the backend-build directory with the front-end developing directory.
 To use, run the gulp task before edits are made.
 As an edit is made to a file in the front-end directory, the files will be concatinated, minfied, and sent to the back-end build directory.

+### gen-frontend-zip
+    $gulp gen-frontend-zip
+Generates a zipped file of all of the front-end files (irods-cloud-frontend/app) and saves it in the /build directory.

+### gen-war
+    $gulp gen-war
+Generates a .WAR file from the irods-cloud-backend/web-app directory, and saves it in the /build directory.

 ### concatCSS
     $gulp concatCSS